gsi-upm/soba/docs/sobaoverview.rst

 - Module **Model**.
 	- **Model**.
 This component is the core of the simulations.
 The model creates and manages space and agents, provides a scheduler that controls the agents activation regime, stores model-level parameters and serves as a container for the rest of components.
 	- Time.
-Component of time management during the simulation in sexagesimal units, which is key to achieve a correct perfomance with facets such as the occupants' behaviour.
+Component of time management during the simulation in sexagesimal units and controller of the scheduler during the simulation.

 - Module **Agents**.
 	- **Agent**.
 Base class to define any type of agent, which performs actions and interactions within a model.